ourongxing/web-printer/README.md

   contentSelector?: string
   titleSelector?: string
   avoidBreakSelector?: string
+  hashIDSelector?: string
 }>
 ```

 *Let's make some rules*:

 - Hide all elements but content.
-- Make the margin of the content element and it's ancestor elements zero.
+- Set the margin of the content element and it's ancestor elements to zero.

 Therefore, everyone can set the same margin for any website.